-The Ashby property consists of 16 claims (134 hectares) located in Mineral County, near Hawthorne.
+The Ashby property is located in Mineral County, near Hawthorne.
 The claims cover mesothermal gold-bearing quartz veins within the Jurassic Dunlap Formation.

 Historic production of 9,000 ounces is reported from the 1930's and several hundred ounces per year during the 1980's and 1990's.
 Vein widths range from 15 centimeters to 1.8 meters and gold grades are reported from sub-gram to multi-ounce intervals.
 The property has had very limited modern exploration.